-Some folks actually believe NASA's whole function is not to explore space, but to generate space-related hoaxes.
+Some people actually believe NASA's whole function is not to explore space, but to generate space-related hoaxes.
 (The Apollo moon landing is a famous example that we'll explore in the next slide.)
 People who believe this conspiracy, sometimes flagged with the hashtag "#NASAhoax" on social media, will say that amazing space pictures of Mars, Pluto and even Earth are fake, computer-generated imagery (CGI).
-[Video: NASA Employees 'Welcome' You to the Space Agency]

 Not convinced?
 Try watching a rocket launch for yourself, or see the space station and other satellites with your own eyes with the help of a satellite tracker.